Interstellar Object Accessibility and Mission Design: Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed

-SSDT has 6-DOF attitude simulation but we did not use this for this initial simulation; we were only simulating translation since there was no need to simulate instrument or telecommunications pointing while testing navigation techniques.
-SSDT imports trajectory data from synthetic ISOs and an ideal spacecraft trajectory from launch to intercept, and initializes the sim with the spacecraft and ISO state at two hours from encounter.
-It then propagates the states using a two-body inertial simulation.
+This particular study used only 3-DOF translation rather than including attitude dynamics because we are not interested in maneuvering fuel consumption yet.
+The SSDT imports trajectory data from synthetic ISOs and an ideal spacecraft trajectory from launch to target intercept, and uses this to initialize the spacecraft and ISO states at two hours prior to encounter.
+The SSDT then propagates the states using a two-body inertial simulation.

-The SSDT parameterizes the uncertainties and design variables to make it easy to perform the sensitivity analysis across any variation of them.
-The input parameters of interest were the following:
+The SSDT parameterizes the uncertainties and design variables to facilitate a sensitivity analysis against their variations.
+The parameters of interest are the following:

 \begin{itemize} \item Relative position knowledge uncertainty \item Thruster uncertainty \item Thruster resolution \item True delivery error \item Trajectory \end{itemize}